turbot/flowpipe-samples/public_cloud/aws_iam_access_key_events_notifier_with_single_pipeline/README.md

-# Notify AWS IAM Access Key Notifier with a Single Pipeline
+# AWS IAM Access Key Events Notifier with a Single Pipeline

 Send notifications for AWS IAM access key create, update, and delete events using a single pipeline that can handle all event types.